 As a healthcare professional, safety in the kitchen is my top priority.
 Many store-bought red lentils (Masoor Dhal) are heavily treated with agrochemicals like Glyphosate and Diquat for faster drying and preservation.
 Here is how to properly detoxify your lentils before cooking:

 - Wash Thoroughly: Place the lentils in a bowl and rinse them 4-5 times.
-You will notice a white, soapy foam.
-Don't worry—this is not poison, but naturally occurring compounds called "Saponins."
 Wash until the water runs completely clear.

-- The 8 to 12-Hour Soak (Mandatory): Soak the washed lentils in clean water for 8 to 12 hours.
-Because most agrochemicals are water-soluble, this soaking period draws them out of the lentils.
-Furthermore, it eliminates anti-nutrients like Phytic Acid and Lectins, which can hinder proper digestion.
+- The 8 to 12-Hour Soak (Mandatory): Soak the washed lentils for 8 to 12 hours.
+This draws out agrochemicals and eliminates anti-nutrients like Phytic Acid.

 The Secret of Coconut Milk: A Healthier Choice